iagocalazans/twilio-functions-utils/README.md

   // You can perform all your "controller" level actions, as you have access to the request headers and cookies. const { cookies, request, client, props } = this

-  // Then just call the useCase you provided to handler by using useInjection. const useCaseResult = await this.useCase.create(event)
+  // Then just call the providers you provided to handler by using useInjection. const providerResult = await this.providers.create(event)

-  // Just put it on a Response object and you are good to go! return new Response(useCaseResult, 201);
+  // Just put it on a Response object and you are good to go! return new Response(providerResult, 201);
 }

 exports.handler = useInjection(createAction, {